as.networx convert splits objects into a networx

 # S3 method for class 'phylo'

-object hold the information for a phylogenetic
+A networx object hold the information for a phylogenetic

-network and extends the phylo
+network and extends the phylo object.
+Therefore some generic function

-objects will also work for networx
+for phylo objects will also work for networx objects.
+The

-will create a planar split graph based on a
+argument planar = TRUE will create a planar split graph based on a

 cyclic ordering.
-These objects can be nicely plotted in "2D"
+These objects can be nicely plotted in "2D".

 The argument "coord" allows to create coordinates, with options are "none",